vedant-dhamecha/vedant-dhamecha/ReadMe.md

 I'm a **Software Engineer at Tata Consultancy Services** with a passion for building scalable, user-centric web applications.
 I specialize in the **React Redux** and have hands-on experience in developing enterprise-grade SaaS platforms, enhancing user experiences, and optimizing application performance.

-- 🎓 **B.Tech in Computer Engineering** from Birla Vishvakarma Mahavidyalaya (CGPA: 7.38 - Distinction)
+- 🎓 **B.Tech in Computer Engineering** from Birla Vishvakarma Mahavidyalaya (First Class with Distinction)
 - 💼 Currently working on **LiveChat SaaS Platform** & **Crosstalk Collaboration Platform** at TCS
+- ⭐ Cleared wings-1 T1 MERN Tech Track in first attempt
 - 🏆 Awarded **Star of the Month** & **Best Team Award** at TCS
 - 🔥 **100-Day LeetCode Streak** holder
 - 🌱 Always learning and exploring new technologies